ICTU/quality-time/docs/src/software.md

 ## Collector

 The collector is responsible for collecting measurement data from sources.
-It wakes up once every minute and asks the server for a list of all metrics.
-For each metric, the collector gets the measurement data from each of the metric's sources and posts a new measurement to the server.
+It wakes up periodically and asks the internal server for a list of all metrics.
+For each metric, the collector gets the measurement data from each of the metric's sources and posts a new measurement to the internal server.

 If a metric has been recently measured and its parameters haven't been changed, the collector skips the metric.

+By default, the collector measures metrics whose configuration hasn't been changed every 15 minutes and sleeps 60 seconds in between measurements.
+This can be changed using the environment variables listed below.

 ### Health check

 Every time the collector wakes up, it writes the current date and time in ISO format to the 'health_check.txt' file.
 This date and time is read by the Docker health check (see the [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/collector/Dockerfile)).
 If the written date and time are too long ago, the collector container is considered to be unhealthy.

-### Configuration
+### Environment variables

 The collector uses the following environment variables: